 Dental emergencies usually result from prolonged, inadequate oral hygiene or sudden trauma, an example of the latter being a collision with another person while playing a sport.
-While our dentists are capable of treating any type of oral trauma, to expedite the recovery process and to quiet any pain or discomfort, there are some steps you can take before you visit our office.
+While our dentists are capable of treating any type of oral trauma, to expedite the recovery process and to quiet any pain or discomfort, there are some steps you can take before you visit our dental office.
 Here are the best ways to respond to the most common types of dental emergencies.

 In response to a toothache, you should first carefully floss around the affected area to remove any leftover food particles that may have become lodged between your teeth.
 You can also take ibuprofen to lessen the pain and apply ice to the outside of your jaw to decrease any swelling.

 Tooth chips or breaks are usually caused by biting into hard objects or foods, blunt force to the mouth, or a bad fall.
 While it can be a discomforting ordeal, you can get some relief by taking a store-bought pain reliever.
-It’s also best to avoid chewing with the injured tooth until you can visit our office.
+It’s also best to avoid chewing with the injured tooth until you can visit our dental office.

 In the case of a knocked-out tooth, grab it by the crown and attempt to reinsert it.
 If that isn’t possible, then let the tooth rest in a cup of cool water or milk to keep the roots alive until you can visit Dr. Gray or Dr. Newman for it to be carefully replaced.